nadiabegic/global-weather-analysis/README.md

 2. Calculate the number of days of rain in 2003 and 2023 of each city
 3. Obtain the total precipitation in mm in 2003 and 2023 of each city
-4. Obtain the distribution of precipitation in mm in 2003 and 2023 of each city
+4. Obtain the daily precipitation in mm in 2003 and 2023 of each city
 5. Visualise the data using the lets-plot library
     - The number of days of rain in 2003 and 2023 will be displayed on a single bar chart
-    - The total precipitation in 2003 and 2023 will also be displayed on a single bar chart
+    - The total precipitation in 2003 and 2023 will also be displayed on a single bar chart and a world map
     - The distribution of precipitation in 2003 and 2023 will each be represented with ten boxplots (one for each city)

 ## Implementation and usage: